meagainstww/Queues/README.md

     not empty, first.next is oldfirst, oldfirst.previous is first.
 If we don't consider these condition seperately, nullPointerException may occur.

-### 3. RandomizedQueue.java creates a queue that the item removed is chosen uniformly at random from items in
+### 3. RandomizedQueue.java
-    the data structure.
+    It creates a queue that the item removed is chosen uniformly at random from items in the data structure.
 It implements the following API: public class RandomizedQueue<Item> implements Iterable<Item> {
         public RandomizedQueue()                 // construct an empty randomized queue